 - including payment of principal or interest on indebtedness incurred in connection with our initial business combination, to fund the purchases of other companies or for working capital.
-The underwriter will not be entitled to any interest accrued on the deferred underwriting discounts and commissions. - (4) These expenses are estimates only.
+The underwriter will not be entitled to any interest accrued on the deferred underwriting discounts and commissions. - These expenses are estimates only.
 Our actual expenditures for some or all of these items may differ from the estimates set forth herein.
 For example, we may incur greater legal and accounting expenses than our current estimates in connection with negotiating and structuring our initial business combination based upon the level of complexity of such business combination.
 In the event we identify a business combination target in a specific industry subject to specific regulations, we may incur additional expenses associated with legal due diligence and the engagement of special legal counsel.
 In addition, our staffing needs may vary and as a result, we may engage a number of consultants to assist with legal and financial due diligence.
 We do not anticipate any change in our intended use of proceeds, other than fluctuations among the current categories of allocated expenses, which fluctuations, to the extent they exceed current estimates for any specific category of expenses, would not be available for our expenses.
 The amount in the table above does not include interest available to us from the trust account.
 The proceeds held in the trust account will be invested only in U.S. government treasury obligations with a maturity of 185 days or less or in money market funds meeting certain conditions under Rule 2a-7 under the Investment Company Act which invest only in direct U.S. government treasury obligations.
-Assuming an interest rate of 1.5% per year, we estimate the interest earned on the trust account will be approximately \$4,500,000 per year; however, we can provide no assurances regarding this amount. - (5) Assumes no exercise of the underwriter's over-allotment option. - (6) Includes estimated amounts that may also be used in connection with our initial business combination to fund a "no shop" provision and commitment fees for financing.
+Assuming an interest rate of 1.0% per year, we estimate the interest earned on the trust account will be approximately \$3,000,000 per year; however, we can provide no assurances regarding this amount.
+The trust account's earnings will be lower as interest rates on shortterm government treasury obligations decline. - (5) Assumes no exercise of the underwriter's over-allotment option. - (6) Includes estimated amounts that may also be used in connection with our initial business combination to fund a "no shop" provision and commitment fees for financing.